equinor/ti-spine-AasxPluginManifestViewer/README.md

 # ti-spine-AasxPluginManifestViewer
-Plugin for AASX Package Explorer
+Plugin for the AASX Package Explorer.